ComradDoge/DogeEU4/README.md

 - Swabian minors if selecting PDX mission will have the forming decision.
 - Mali can choose missions and no longer gets stuck in a perpetual disaster.
 - Settlers privilege that gives religious conversions in trade companies fixed.
+- Fixed some wrong referencing in Timurid mission tree and some mission overlap.
 - Appanage CB AE nerfed as it was far too cheap, now simillar to normal vassalisation.
 - Fractured Tapestry Druidic event now gives option of keeping your current religion, oopsie.
+- Vizcaya Black Marble modifier internally made into a permanent modifier so it doesnt get removed.

  <!-- Todo -->
 <br/>